Suisse Atlantique Societe d'Armament SA v NV Rotterdamsche Kolen Centrale: Commentary

 In his judgment, Lord Reid said of the charterparty terms, “In the ordinary way the customer has no time to read them, and if he did read them he would probably not understand them.
 And if he did understand and object to any of them, he would generally be told he could take it or leave it.
 And if he then went to another supplier the result would be the same.
 Freedom to contract must surely imply some choice or room for bargaining.”
 It was plain from Lord Reid's comments that he viewed the shipowners to be the stronger contractual party, so that neither law nor equity could come to their aid once they had prescribed demurrage terms that were insufficient.

-Their Lordships distinguished the present case from "deviation" cases, such as Glynn v Margetson, and Leduc v Ward.
-(Deviation occurs when a carrier departs from the agreed route or the usual route.
-The carrier's conduct thereby also "departs" from the purpose of the contract contemplated by the parties, with the effect that the carrier could not rely on the protection of any term limiting liability (whether the limitation provision was an express contract term, or one arising from, say, Article IV of the Hague-Visby Rules).
+Their Lordships distinguished this case from "deviation" cases, such as Glynn v Margetson, and Leduc v Ward.

 After the Suisse Atlantique decision, there was a series of cases where the Court of Appeal patently ignored the findings of this case.
 One such case was Harbutt's "Plasticine" Ltd v Wayne Tank and Pump Co Ltd. The House of Lords was less than amused, and in the Photo Productions case they emphatically reaffirmed the principles of the Suisse Atlantique.